skiselkov/StopZoomingDammit/README.md

 (``sim/view/quick_look_*`` or the quick-look functions using NumPad keys).
 Those remain fully functional.

+## Installation

+Simply unzip the plugin and drop it under ``Resources/plugins`` in X-Plane.
+Then define your mouse-zoom-allow function as described above and that's it.
+There is no further configuration required.

 ## Compatibility

 The plugin should work with any X-Plane aircraft.
 However, it might